 - Carefully peel the blood oranges and slice into 4-5mm thick rounds.

-- Halve the avocado, remove the stone, and peel.
+- Halve the avocados, remove the stone, and peel.
 Cut into slices.

 - Trim the radishes and slice very thinly.
 Trim the spring onion and slice into diagonal pieces.